while-basic/ChatterSync/README.md

 ## Adding New Behaviors

-Self-ChatGPT is highly customizable.
+ChatterSync is highly customizable.
 To add a new behavior, simply add a new object to the prompts array in the `prompts.json` file.
 That's it!
 The AI chatbot will now have a new behavior to generate conversations based on.

 ```json
 {